Stochastic Dimension Zeroth-Order Estimator: Stable and Memory-Efficient Training of PINNs: Introduction

+High-dimensional PDE solvers often incur rapidly increasing computational and memory costs as the spatial dimension and differential order grow.
+In scientific computing, equations such as Hamilton--Jacobi--Bellman, Fokker--Planck, and Black--Scholes problems are representative examples.
+Physics-informed neural networks (PINNs) \citep{raissi2019physics} offer a mesh-free approximation framework for PDEs and complex geometries.
+Their scalability is nevertheless constrained by the cost of evaluating high-order spatial operators and by reverse-mode automatic differentiation (AD) for parameter updates.

-To scale up PINNs for arbitrary high-dimensional PDEs, an elegant lineage of \emph{dimension-independent randomized spatial estimators} has been developed to amortize the computational cost.
+To scale up PINNs for high-dimensional PDEs with suitable operator structure, \emph{dimension-independent randomized spatial estimators} have been developed to amortize the computational cost.
 Stochastic Dimension Gradient Descent (SDGD) \citep{hu2023tackling} mitigates the bottleneck by randomizing over input dimensions.
-Score-PINN and Hutchinson Trace Estimation (HTE) \citep{hutchinson1989stochastic, hu2024hutchinson} seamlessly integrate Rademacher and Gaussian masks to unbiasedly transform massive Hessian and Jacobian evaluations into lightweight vector products.
-Culminating this lineage, the Stochastic Taylor Derivative Estimator (STDE) \citep{shi2024stochastic} introduced forward Taylor-mode AD with sparse random jets to efficiently contract arbitrary differential operators.
-Collectively, these breakthroughs triumphantly suppressed the \emph{spatial derivative} evaluation complexity from exponential $\mathcal{O}(d^k)$ to a constant $\mathcal{O}(1)$.
+Score-PINN and Hutchinson Trace Estimation (HTE) \citep{hutchinson1989stochastic, hu2024hutchinson} use random Rademacher or Gaussian masks.
+The masks transform large Hessian or Jacobian evaluations into stochastic vector products.
+The Stochastic Taylor Derivative Estimator (STDE) \citep{shi2024stochastic} introduced forward Taylor-mode AD with sparse random jets to contract high-order differential operators.
+Collectively, these methods reduce the cost of estimating high-dimensional spatial operators, but they still rely on backpropagation to update network parameters.
+Despite this progress, randomized spatial estimators still inherit the memory cost of first-order (FO) parameter optimization \citep{amari1993backpropagation,kingma2014adam}.
+Figure~\ref{fig:teaser} reports peak GPU memory, wall-clock time, and relative error for representative solvers.
+The reported memory profiles motivate a parameter-update rule that avoids reverse-mode AD while retaining randomized spatial estimation.